Koi Pond (The Office): Reception

 This episode was watched by 8.2 million viewers, with a 4.2 rating and a 10 share in the 18–49 demographic.

 Controversy

-The original aired version featured a cold opening where Michael turned the warehouse into a haunted house for children for Halloween.
+The original aired version featured a cold open where Michael turned the warehouse into a haunted house for children for Halloween.
 At the end of the scene, Michael is pretending to hang himself.
-The scene was pulled from the reruns and DVD versions due to protest from Caryn Zucker, then-wife of NBC Universal's CEO Jeff Zucker who worked in suicide prevention.
+The scene was pulled from the reruns and DVD versions due to a protest from Caryn Zucker, then-wife of NBC Universal's CEO Jeff Zucker, who worked in suicide prevention.